 Exhale as you slowly raise your legs towards the sky until they are at a 90 degrees angle in relation to your torso, and your butt lifts off the floor.
 Keep your core tight throughout this movement.

-Repeat this movement between 5-20 reps for 4 sets, 3 times a week (see the recommended reps and sets ranges below).
+Repeat this movement between 5-20 reps for 4 sets, 3 times a week (see the leg lift workout below).

 Your posture can suffer if you have a weak core, which could cause strain and stress on your body and inevitably suffer from bad posture.
 Lying leg raises develop the postural muscles (deep muscles in your abdomen, pelvis, and back), they help you to stand straighter and keep your tunk stabilized during movement.
 It is crucial to have good postural muscles to help sustain a good posture.

-Side lying leg raises another great exercise that targets your core, but with more emphasis on the obliques.
+The lying lateral leg raise is another great exercise that targets your core, but with more emphasis on the obliques.
 It is a beginners level exercise and is easy to perform, you should loop a resistance band between your legs, or put on ankle weights to increase resistance.
-To perform this, you will:
+To perform the lying lateral leg raise, you will:

-This is a progression to the lying leg raises as you will be utilizing weights to increase the resistance on your core, therefore, making them work harder.
+Weighted lying leg raises are a progression to the lying leg raises as you will be utilizing weights to increase the resistance on your core, therefore, making them work harder.
 This variation is an intermediate-level exercise and it has the same movement path and targets the same muscle groups as the lying leg raises.
-To perform this, you will:
+To perform weighted lying leg raises, you will:

-Six-inch Leg raises are for those who are at beginners level as it doesn’t require any equipment and is relatively easy to do.
-Note that you can make this exercise harder by shortening the distance between your feet and the floor.
+Six-inch leg raises are for those who are at beginner's level as it doesn’t require any equipment and is relatively easy to do.
+You can make this exercise harder by shortening the distance between your feet and the floor.
 This exercise mainly targets the lower abs, abdominals, obliques, hip flexors, quadriceps, and glutes.
 To perform this, you will:

 Reverse leg lifts, otherwise known as reverse leg raises are great for strengthening the lower back muscles, glutes, and hamstrings.
-You will need to lie on your stomach on an elevated platform so that your legs can be at a pike position.
-To perform this, you will:
+You will need to lie on your stomach on an elevated platform so that your legs can be in a pike position.
+To perform reverse leg lifts, you will: